Clinical Achilles win Senior Cup final despite Cornard's grandstand finish

 But while being challenged by Clark the ball flew in off the underside of the bar - there was much debate whether it was an own goal by the Cornard defender, but Grimwood and Achilles celebrated.
 It was all rather tough on Cornard who had hardly been two goals poorer at this point.

-Achilles put the tie to bed early in the second half, David Grimwood being allowed far too much room to pick his spot with a clinical finishing in the 51st minute.
+Achilles appeared to put the tie to bed early in the second half, David Grimwood being allowed far too much room to pick his spot.

-Cornard's Lewis Blanchett kept probing from midfield and the unfortunate Clark saw his header from a corner hit the post

-Blanchett was sent off for two yellow cards for Cornard who then gained a consolation as Charlie Hayes nodded home from a corner.